moisesjbc/unity-oculus-gear/README.md

 ## Third-party work

+- The "candy" pickups have been downloaded from Unity Store on [this link](https://www.assetstore.unity3d.com/en/#!/content/12512).
+They have been published by [TOO TIDY STUDIOS](https://www.assetstore.unity3d.com/en/#!/publisher/2555/page=1/sortby=popularity).
 - The sound "pickup" has been downloaded from www.freesound.org on [this link](https://www.freesound.org/people/soundnimja/sounds/173324/).
 This sound was made by user *soundnimja* and licensed under [the Creative Commons 0 License](http://creativecommons.org/publicdomain/zero/1.0/).